Conventions are big business now.

 Before you’ve even set foot in the hall you’ve had to pay for an entry ticket (General Admission?
 VIP?
 Gold?
 Platinum?), accommodation, and travel.
 You haven’t seen a celebrity or bought a toy yet and you’ve made a sizeable outlay.

 None of this accounts for any photo ops and autographs you might be after.
 One of the major draws of these events is meeting your heroes.
-They’re not cheap, and having posted a photo I got recently I encountered a range of opinions on them.
-Are they worth it?
+Having posted some online recently, I was quizzed on if they’re actually worth the money paid.
+They’re not cheap after all.

 In the lead up to it all she spent £140 on two photo ops with Stephen Amell, AKA the Green Arrow.
-I wouldn’t be surprised if you thought “£70?
-That’s mental”.
+Balking at that price is reasonable.
 To some that may seem like a lot of money, but let me give it some context.

 Stephen Amell has been a bit of a hero of ours for a few years now.
 He’s a great Green Arrow, but through social media it’s very apparent that he’s a great guy too.
 I’ve got two ‘F*ck Cancer’ vests from fundraising schemes he’s led.